flarum/docs/guide/profile.md

 ## User Handbook
 ### Your Profile

-Flarum has a basic profile system, in your profile there are 3 different categories of your profile that you can view.
+Flarum has a basic profile system, in your profile there are 3 different sections of your profile that you can view.

  - Posts
  - Discussions